 Known as Laing among Manileños, this dish is actually called Natung in Legaspi and Apay in Daraga.
 This recipe cooks in just 30 minutes!Serves 4

+1 In a casserole, sauté garlic, ginger, and onions in oil.
+Add pork and fry.
+Mix in taro leaves.
+Mix.
 2 Pour in coconut milk and bring to a boil.
 As soon as it boils, lower fire and simmer for 15 minutes.
 Stir in chilies, bagoong, salt, and monosodium glutamate.
 Simmer for another 5 minutes.
 Add 1 cup coconut cream and simmer until the oil comes out of the cream.
 Serve warm.

 Photography by At Maculangan | Recipe by Buddy Sy, executive chef of Caffe Marco, Hotel Venezia in Legazpi City, Bicol | Art direction by Jonathan Roxas